 Ryan LaCroix

-Director of Content and Audience DevelopmentAs KOSU's Director of Content and Audience Development, Ryan LaCroix oversees the station's broadcast, digital and engagement services that provide essential and trusted news, information, music and stories to our community.
+Director of Content and Audience DevelopmentAs KOSU's Director of Content and Audience Development, Ryan LaCroix oversees the station's broadcast programming lineup and digital offerings, ranging from online streaming and podcasts to social media and smart speakers.
+He also oversees KOSU's community outreach, in the form of newsletters and text messaging.

-LaCroix hosts All Things Considered, Oklahoma Rock Show and Oklahoma Music Minute.
-He is also a regular contributor to NPR Music and serves on the music selection committee for Norman Music Festival.
+LaCroix hosts Oklahoma Rock Show and is the creator of the Oklahoma Music Minute.
+He is also a contributor to NPR Music and serves on the music selection committee for Norman Music Festival.

 LaCroix joined KOSU’s staff in 2013 as Operations Manager.
 Prior to KOSU, he taught at ACM@UCO, wrote for Oklahoma Today magazine, and co-authored two books for the Oklahoma Historical Society.
 He holds a bachelor's degree in journalism from the University of Oklahoma and lives in a rural Oklahoma town with his wife and son.